Property Management requirements in Hawaii

 • Citizenship: Be a United States citizen, a United States national, or an alien authorized to work in the United States by the examination date.

-• Reputation: Possess a reputation for or record of competency, honesty, truthfulness, financial integrity and fair dealing.
+• Trustworthiness: Possess a reputation for or record of competency, honesty, truthfulness, financial integrity and fair dealing.

 • Application: Within two years of passing the broker's exam, submit a complete application for licensure.

-• Experience: Have experience as a full-time Hawaii-licensed real estate salesperson with a Hawaii-licensed real estate broker for at least three years of the five-year period immediately prior to submission of the experience certification application and has practical real estate salesperson experience.
+• Experience: Have practical real estate experience as a full-time Hawaii-licensed real estate salesperson with a Hawaii-licensed real estate broker for at least three years of the five-year period immediately prior to submission of the application.
 A candidate may request a determination of equivalency.
-A current unencumbered real estate broker license in another state or jurisdiction recognized by ARELLO, with an equivalent real estate licensing law as determined by the commission.

 • Education: Satisfy the prelicensing education requirement.